-- (3) Each battery stewardship organization that implements a battery stewardship plan shall ensure state-wide collection opportunities for all covered batteries.
-Battery stewardship organizations shall coordinate activities with other program operators, including covered battery collection and recycle programs and electronic waste recyclers, with regard to the proper management or recycling of collected covered batteries, for purposes of providing the efficient delivery of services and avoiding unnecessary duplication of effort and expense.
-State-wide collection opportunities shall be determined by geographic information modeling that considers permanent collection sites.
-A battery stewardship program may rely, in part, on collection events to supplement the permanent collection services required in this subsection, provided only permanent collection services specified in this subsection shall qualify toward the satisfaction of the requirements of this subsection. - (4) (A) Each battery stewardship program shall use existing public and private waste collection services and facilities, including battery collection sites that are established through other battery collection services, transporters, consolidators, processors and retailers, where such use is cost effective, mutually agreeable and otherwise practicable. - (B) (i) Any municipality, solid waste management facility or household hazardous waste facility that meets the criteria for collection sites in the approved stewardship plan shall be included in the program upon the submission of a request to the battery stewardship organization to serve as a collection site.
-Each battery stewardship program shall use as a collection site for covered batteries any retailer or wholesaler that meets the criteria for collection sites in the approved battery stewardship plan up to the minimum number of sites required
+417 (3) Each battery stewardship organization that implements a battery 418 stewardship plan shall ensure state-wide collection opportunities for all 419 covered batteries.
+Battery stewardship organizations shall coordinate 420 activities with other program operators, including covered battery 421 collection and recycle programs and electronic waste recyclers, with 422 regard to the proper management or recycling of collected covered 423 batteries, for purposes of providing the efficient delivery of services and 424 avoiding unnecessary duplication of effort and expense.
+State-wide 425 collection opportunities shall be determined by geographic information 426 modeling that considers permanent collection sites.
+A battery 427 stewardship program may rely, in part, on collection events to 428 supplement the permanent collection services required in this 429 subsection, provided only permanent collection services specified in 430 this subsection shall qualify toward the satisfaction of the requirements 431 of this subsection.

+(4) (A) Each battery stewardship program shall use existing public and private waste collection services and facilities, including battery collection sites that are established through other battery collection services, transporters, consolidators, processors and retailers, where such use is cost effective, mutually agreeable and otherwise practicable.

-448 for compliance with the approved plan, upon the submission of a 449 request by an entity to the battery stewardship organization to serve as 450 a collection site.
-Each battery stewardship program may use additional 451 collection sites in excess of the minimum required in this subsection, as 452 may be agreed between the battery stewardship organization and the 453 collection site.
+437 (B) (i) Any municipality, solid waste management facility or 438 household hazardous waste facility that meets the criteria for collection 439 sites in the approved stewardship plan shall be included in the program 440 upon the submission of a request to the battery stewardship 441 organization to serve as a collection site.
+Each battery stewardship 442 program shall use as a collection site for covered batteries any retailer 443 or wholesaler that meets the criteria for collection sites in the approved 444 battery stewardship plan up to the minimum number of sites required 445 for compliance with the approved plan, upon the submission of a 446 request by an entity to the battery stewardship organization to serve as 447 a collection site.
+Each battery stewardship program may use additional 448 collection sites in excess of the minimum required in this subsection, as 449 may be agreed between the battery stewardship organization and the 450 collection site.

+451 (ii) Each battery stewardship program shall use as a site for a 452 collection event for covered batteries any retailer, wholesaler, 453 municipality, solid waste management facility, household hazardous 454 waste facility or other entity that meets the criteria for collection events 455 in the approved plan upon the submission of a request by the entity to 456 the battery stewardship organization to serve as a site for a collection 457 event.
+Each battery stewardship program may use additional sites for 458 collection events in excess of the minimum required in this subsection, 459 as may be agreed between the battery stewardship organization and the 460 collection site.